 As for Japanese…well, that was an eventual, long-term goal.
 But sometimes, life bumps up those milestones.
 In 2012, we returned from a long diving trip to Indonesia, 3 weeks being off the grid, to find an email from my mother saying 2 of her sisters would be coming to visit from Japan…in 3 weeks!
 My mother lives in hot and humid Texas and they would be staying with her for 9 days.
 Faced with the prospect of having to go to Dallas in June, I quickly cooked up a plan.
 It took a little while to convince my mother but eventually she went for it.
 We would fly all of them out to lovely and cool San Diego for a long weekend in the middle of their stay.
 This would relieve Mama of her hostess duties for part of their stay, let them see another part of the US and enable us to repay their incredible hospitality to us from our prior visits to Japan.
 By now, we were down to 2 weeks to go.
 Not wanting to have to rely on Mama to translate every word, I wanted to try to learn SOME Japanese before their arrival.
 But, 2 weeks??
 I found a $10 Pimsleur introductory course on line and figured at $10, I couldn’t lose.
 Anything is better than nothing, so I spent every minute in the car over the next 2 weeks listening to those CDs.

 It actually made a difference…at least I could ask my guests if they wanted something to drink!
 It had been hard enough work to retain the material I learned that after their departure I thought I should just continue on.
 And so I have…slowly.

 There is no question that each of these language learning ventures has paid real dividends in terms of the interactions I’m able to have while traveling.
-Not to mention, opening up new avenues of connection with colleagues and co-workers from other countries.
+Not to mention, opening up new avenues of connection with colleagues and co-workers and sometimes even patients from other countries.